An Extensive History of The Cannanes

 Was introduced to guitar through the magic of rock solid catholic hymns in year 4, but soon progressed to play in a few bands around the steel city of Newcastle.
 His first serious band was Gouache and others include The Lone Gunman and Ranger Abel.
 He fulfilled his lifelong dream in August '98 when he was asked to join his favorite band...
 The Cannanes! the rest is history.......

-Andy is currently on a break from live work due to paternal responsibilities, but has managed to join us for recording dates and a few excellent cameo appearances - we hope to see him back on stage with us some time in the not too distant future!
+Andy is currently on a break from live work due to paternal responsibilities, but has managed to join us for recording dates in 2013? & 2016 and a few excellent cameo appearances in shows 2016 - we hope to see him back on stage with us again some time in the not too distant future!

 Animal lover and Drummer in the superb El Mopa and singer/ guitarist/drummer with the also superb A Gold Star Secret and much other fine session work - Bon was no doubt a professional from birth!

 Greg does an incredible amount of live mixing + studio recording and mastering for Melbourne bands and other indie punk / pop / experimental scenes.
 He runs a label called Spill (see links page) and plays with The Hi God People, New Waver and Solids amongst many others past and present

 Greg been involved in many facets of The Cannanes for years now (live mixing and studio work) and will occasionally join us (on-stage and off) on Synthesizer and Drums

 Seen here trying out a Theramin in Chicago, joined us on our '98 US tour and has been adding class to various shows ever since

 Some of you will be familiar with James from his other outfits the late great Ruff Buff, Flywheel (aka Safety Valve) and the recently reformed Deep Country who you can sometimes catch playing out live in Melbourne or Perth

 The artist formerly known as Gavin was the singer in Canberra band "Guthugga Pipeline" with Stephen way back when